krobelus/rate/README.md

   is sound is a bit tricky.
 - If `--skip-deletions` is specified, then deletions of clauses that are unit with respect to the current assignment are ignored, as in drat-trim.
-- RAT checks are done upon every possible pivot and not just the first literal.
+- RAT checks are done upon every possible pivot and not just the first literal in a clause.

 # Roadmap
 These features are planned to be implemented: